anjilinux/project-eks-efs-pv/README.md

 Create mount targets:
 Availability Zone: It will auto-populate Availability Zones based on your VPC selection
-Subnet: It will auto-populate Availability Zones based on your VPC selection IP Address:  Automatic
+Subnet: It will auto-populate Subnets based on your VPC selection IP Address:  Automatic
-Security groups: It will auto-populate your default security groups based on your VPC selection
+Security groups: It will auto-populate your default security group based on your VPC selection
 ```
 Click on "Next Step"
 Click on "Next Step"